Self-Distillation of Hidden Layers for Self-Supervised Representation Learning: Ablations

 \subsection{Changing masking strategy}

 We ablated our masking strategy, using methods from recent papers.
-The results are shown in \cref{tab:config-mask-strat}.

-When training with uniform random masks as per MAE, training became unstable after 160 epochs and the model collapsed.
-Using ``green'' structured noise from ColorMAE \citet{hinojosa2024colormae} or inverse-blocks as per data2vec \citet{baevski2023data2vec2}, training was unstable and performance suffered as a result, but not as badly as when using random noise.
-In contrast to this, cyclic block masking, used by CAPI and Franca \citep{darcet2025capi, venkataramanan2025franca}, yielded stable training and even out-performed the I-JEPA implementation of multi-block masking.
+Results are shown in \cref{tab:config-mask-strat}.
+When training with uniform random masks as per MAE, or ``green'' structured noise from ColorMAE \citep{hinojosa2024colormae}, final model performance was significantly impaired, but training did not collapse.
+Cyclic block masking, used by CAPI and Franca \citep{darcet2025capi, venkataramanan2025franca}, yielded performance competitive with our multi-block implementation, out-performed the I-JEPA implementation of multi-block.

-The key difference between these masking strategies is the size of the contiguous blocks which are masked out---larger mask sizes yielded better performance.
-We hypothesize this is because neighbouring patch tokens have highly correlated activations, especially deeper in the visual hierarchy.
-Hence it is important that the majority of target patches are not adjacent to a seen patch, otherwise the model learns to use the short-cut.
-This observation is comparable to that found in contrastive learning, where heavy colour augmentations need to be applied on the views to prevent the model from using correlations in the RGB histogram as a short-cut to solve the task \citep{chen2020simple}.
+Larger mask blocks yielded better performance, which we attribute to neighbouring patches having highly correlated activations, especially deep in the network (see \cref{sec:rep-analysis}): when target patches are adjacent to seen patches, the model exploits this as a short-cut.
+This is analogous to contrastive learning, where heavy colour augmentations are needed to prevent the model using RGB-histogram correlations as a short-cut \citep{chen2020simple}.